Noble Causes: Collected editions

-The various releases are being collected into a number of trade paperbacks.
+The various releases are collected into a number of trade paperbacks.

 Vol. 1: In Sickness and in Health

 Race introduces Liz to the family for dinner.
 After a huge skirmish, Liz retreats to the bathroom, shaken by what she witnessed.
 Some time later, Race and Liz' wedding comes.
 Soon after, while on their honeymoon, Race is killed by a laser beam from the sky.
 Meanwhile, Zephyr discovers she's pregnant and Rusty discovers Celeste and Frost's affair when he catches them together in the shower.
-It is revealed that Icarus, the family’s loyal robot servant, had murdered Race and severely injured Rusty, in order to reshape the family into what he thought Doc wanted it to be.
+It is revealed that Icarus, the family's loyal robot servant, had murdered Race and severely injured Rusty, in order to reshape the family into what he thought Doc wanted it to be.

 Volume collects Noble Causes 4-issue mini-series and Noble Causes: First Impressions.

 Vol. 2: Family Secrets

 Picking up the pieces after their ordeal at the hands of Icarus, the Nobles are again rocked by scandal when Zephyr's pregnancy becomes public.
 Meanwhile, Rusty throws Celeste out of their home for sleeping with Frost.
 Frost uses information he has concerning Zephyr's baby as leverage for Gaia to reveal who his father is.
 Rusty goes through a number of superheroes he believes to be the father of Zephyr's baby.
 The father is revealed to be Draconis, whom Doc kills at the end of the story.
 Celeste serves Rusty with divorce papers and Gaia finally tells Frost who his father is.

 Volume collects Noble Causes: Family Secrets 4-issue mini-series.